rishav12s/dotfiles/.github/README.md

 > [!NOTE]
 > All the information about the Dotfiles is on the documentation website: https://dotfiles-docs.vercel.app/

+> [!IMPORTANT]
+> This repo follows the structure and naming of GNU Stow so use that if you want to use anything from here

+> [!CAUTION]
+> This is very personalized so some things may not work for you

 > [!NOTE]
 > Just my personal configs based on this amazing dotfiles repo: https://github.com/Matt-FTW/dotfiles